A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 KanCare 2.0 waiver proposal initially called for a work requirement and 36-month cap on Medicaid benefits.
 CMS rejected the 36-month cap and Kansas withdrew the work requirement

 The KanCare Medicaid program operates with a waiver from CMS that must be periodically extended.
-The state was given a temporary extension, through the end of 2018, but was in need of a longer-term renewal by the end of 2018.
+The state was given a temporary extension, through the end of 2018,17 but needed a longer-term renewal by the end of 2018.
 The state’s initially proposed KanCare renewal, dubbed KanCare 2.0, called for a work requirement for able-bodied, non-exempt adults, and would also have imposed a 36-month limit on Medicaid eligibility for adults who were subject to, and in compliance with, the work requirement (those who do not comply with the work requirement would lose access to Kansas Medicaid after just three months).

 In May 2018, CMS notified Kansas that the 36-month cap on Medicaid eligibility would not be allowed.
 The federal government was still considering the rest of the state’s proposal at that point, but the letter indicated that CMS was likely to approve the state’s proposed work requirements, and reiterated the fact that CMS has been willing to approve lock-out periods for people who don’t comply with work requirements, which was part of Kansas’ proposal.